 Lectures, seminars and workshops are scheduled each week.
 For the Stirling semester students have four modules that run concurrently.
 A semester timetable is made available prior to students arrival and usually the lectures, seminars and workshops are scheduled on Tuesdays, Wednesdays, and Thursdays.
 For the Lund semesters students take one module at a time over a five-week period and the schedule is issued before the module start.

 Students on this course will study the following modules and do a 12,000-word Dissertation:

-- Public Relations and Public Communications: Theories & Contexts: Provides an overview of key contexts; and practice contexts such as business-to-business (B2B), business-to-consumer (B2C), crisis and employee relations.
+- Public Relations and Public Communications: Theories and Contexts: Provides an overview of key contexts, and practice contexts such as business-to-business (B2B), business-to-consumer (B2C), crisis and employee relations

 - Organisational Communication: Provides an overview of the major theories and themes in organisational communication.
 Initially the module covers the historical development of the field and the different major perspectives, namely the post-positivistic, interpretive and critical perspective.
 The latter part of the module focuses on areas such as change processes, leadership and power from a communicative perspective.